 Sara and Chuck met in college, a Christian university that is known for its belief in divine healing.
-However, Sara’s denomination, although Christian, did not teach healing.
+However, Sara’s home church did not teach miraculous healing.
 So it was a new concept for her, and one she found difficult to reconcile as her family’s serious health issues continued to worsen and not respond to medical treatment much less prayer.

 She does not expect you to believe that she endured these challenges and tragedies due to strong and unwavering faith; rather she freely admits otherwise.
 As she puts it, her “truster” frequently breaks and needs repair.